tdilauro/Simplified-wiki/OPDS-Directory-Registration-Protocol.md

 * `contact`: A `mailto:` URI representing an email point of contact for questions about the OPDS server.
 The OPDS directory MUST NOT make this email address publicly visible; it's used when the _administrators_ of the directory need to contact the _administrators_ of your OPDS server.

-* `state`: This indicates whether you want your OPDS server to be registered in a production state (`state=production`) or a testing state (`state=testing`).
-Sending `state=testing` will allow you to test the inclusion of your OPDS server in some other application, such as SimplyE, before making it available to the public.
+* `stage`: This indicates whether you want your OPDS server to be included in a production registry (`stage=production`) or a testing registry (`stage=testing`).
+Sending `stage=testing` will allow you to test the inclusion of your OPDS server in some other application, such as SimplyE, before making it available to the public.

-It's the server's choice whether to do anything with these two fields.
+It's the server's choice whether to do anything with `contact` and `stage`.

 ## Example request